Peakfijn/template-expo/templates/project/README.md

 1. Make sure you followed the **Getting started** steps
 2. Reset all local changes to start over with these commands
-	- `git reset --hard HEAD` — resets all local changes to the last commit
+    - `npm run clean` — removes Expo instance settings and test reports
 	- `git checkout develop` — changes the current branch back to the main branch
+	- `git reset --hard HEAD` — resets all local changes to the last commit, _use with caution_
 	- `git clean -xdf ./src` — removes all files in src not listed in the repo, _use with caution_
 3. Reset node modules and node caches using `npm ci`